 On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire in the shipment comments requests the following information (please answer after each question as appropriate):

-- Is this for industrial mail-in service work? [y/n]
+- INDUSTRIAL USERS ONLY is this for remote data collection or mail-in service work? [remote/mail-in]

 - Requested beamline session length [hours]

 - Energy or wavelength requirements [eV/A]

 - Do you need microfocus beam (provide further information in additional comments)? [y/n]

 - Are there times in the two weeks after delivery when the people collecting data are unavailable?